InquestGeronimo/tllm/README.md

 - `text2sql` : generates SQL query from question in natural language
 - `text2cypher` : generates Cypher query from question in natural language
 - `input2output` : custom task for generating custom output.
 If this is selected, you must include a `context` parameter in the Trainer constructor.
-This context provides guidance to the LLM on interpreting the `input` and `output` texts.
-For instance, if your task is to summarize news articles, the context would be defined as: `Given a news article, construct a summary paragraph ...` etc.
+This context provides guidance to the LLM on interpreting the input and output texts.
+For instance, if your task is to summarize news articles, the context would be defined as: "Given a news article, construct a summary paragraph ..." etc.

 Prompt templates for supported tasks can be found in the [PromptHandler](https://github.com/InquestGeronimo/tllm/blob/main/tllm/utils.py) class.